schoelle/adventofcode2023/NOTES.md

   redefining _sprintf, which is quite a complex function.
 A `to_string` specially for this case would have been much more convenient.
+* `lambda` expressions are quite heavy weight.
+Would be great if there would be a lighter way to express them.
+* How can I pass a class method as a function where the target becomes the argument, other than explicit `lambda`?